vproxy-tools/panama-native-interface/README.md

 Done!

 Note: only `primitive types` and `MemorySegment` are allowed to be used as the method parameter types and return types.

+For `native-image`s, you should use `GraalUtils.defineCFunctionXxx` methods, and store the `CFunctionLiteral` in a `static final` field, and the class which stores `static final` fields must be initialized at build time.
+It would be better to use `@Upcall` template interface instead, which had managed everything for you.

 ### CallSite and PNIFunc